coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Confluence.md

 ![](Pasted%20image%2020231019122753.png)
 If we reduce the innermost redex first then we loop forever, but if we reduce the outermost redex then we immediately get an irreducible term.

 So unfortunately for Church, the lambda-calculus is not useful as a fundamental foundation for mathematics.
 The problem terms above give rise to unfixable paradoxes.
+In order to fix this limitation and allow us to model mathematical functions, we need to introduce a concept of types to our calculus in order to prevent this self-application problem.